Rosneft closes in on TNK-BP as tycoons agree exit

 BP put its stake up for sale the following month in an attempt to bring the issue to a close and focus management on another pressing issue - a resolution on billions of dollars of potential fines and compensation payments with U.S. authorities over the 2010 U.S. Gulf oil spill.

-Although AAR also showed interest in buying BP's stake in TNK-BP, banks were attracted to finance a Rosneft bid given Sechin's strong personal ties to Russian President Vladimir Putin.
+Although until Wednesday AAR had showed interest in buying BP's stake in TNK-BP, banks were attracted to finance a Rosneft bid given Sechin's strong personal ties to Russian President Vladimir Putin.

 Any deal will be subject to government approval but Sechin, in public comments last week, made it clear that Rosneft's ambition to invest in TNK-BP enjoyed Putin's backing.